florentpoujol/php_cheat_sheet/readme.md

 ### Session Fixation

 When an attacker manage to give a session id to it's victim.
 The idea is that it will wait for the user to authenticate with that session id.

-Effect is negated by either regenerating session ids when they are unknown (not generated by the server, or old session), or by creating an all-new session when a user authenticate (at least regenerate the id).
+Effect is negated by either regenerating session ids when they are unknown (not generated by the server, or old session), and by creating an all-new session when a user authenticate (at least regenerate the id).